MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage/manage-usage-metering.md

 ms.assetid: b64a106a-93d5-4cfd-bcd6-a39462713ca3
 ---

-# Configure usage metering in SPF
+# Manage usage metering in SPF
 >Apples To: System Center 2016

 You can configure System Center 2016 - Service Provider Foundation (SPF) to aggregate usage statistics for queries by the SPF Usage web service.